ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 ## Known limitations

-- Currently it is impossible to change the chosen language at runtime without destroying the editor.
+- Currently it is impossible to change the chosen editor's language at a runtime without destroying the editor.
 - Currently it is impossible to add more than one language to the bundle using the `CKEditorWebpackPlugin`.
 In case where multiple *translation assets* should be added to the application, they should be added using the `<script>` tags or imports to the generated *translation assets*